20 Hockey Scholarships and Grants Most Families Don't Know About

 - Amount: Registration grants plus free equipment

-- Eligibility: Currently serving US or Canadian Armed Forces, honorably discharged veterans who deployed to a combat zone, or 20-year military retirees.
+- Eligibility: Currently serving U.S. or Canadian Armed Forces, honorably discharged veterans who deployed to a combat zone, or 20-year military retirees.
 Children under 18.

 - Deadlines: August 1 (fall season) and March 1 (spring season)